adammurdoch/docmatic/examples/basic.md

-section 1
+Section 1
 =========
-this is a para.
+This is a paragraph.

-this is another para.
+This is another paragraph
+that spans multiple lines.

-section 2
+Section 2
 ---------
-section 2 has some paras too.
+This is a list:

+* item 1
+* item 2
+spans multiple lines
+* This item has multiple paragraphs.

+    This is another paragraph in the same item.
+It spans multiple lines.

+Here is another list, with blank lines between the items:

+- item 1

+- item 2

+- item 3

-another main section
+Another main section
 ====================
-not much here.
+Not much here.